 Observables of the theory are contained in the set of {\bf microcausal functionals} which is the set of smooth functionals over $\mathcal{C}$ that are of compact support and whose wave front set is microcausal, i.e.

-where $\text{WF}(d)$ denotes the wave front set of the distribution $d\in\mathcal{D}'(M^n)$, see e.g. \cite{Hoer1} for a definition, and $V_+$ and $V_-$ are respectively the set of future-pointing and past-pointing covectores in $T^*M^n$.
+where $F^{(n)}$ denotes the $n$-th functional derivative of $F$, $\text{WF}(d)$ denotes the wave front set of a distribution $d\in\mathcal{D}'(M^n)$, see e.g. \cite{Hoer1} for a definition, and where $V_+$ and $V_-$ are the set of future-pointing and past-pointing covectors in $T^*M^n$, respectively.
 The set of {\bf regular functionals} over $\mathcal{C}$ is the subset